alemart/surgescript/docs/engine/mouse.md

 *Example*

 ```
-// This example shows how to use the Collectible
+// This example shows how to use a sprite
-// sprite as a mouse cursor.
-Since MyCursor is
+// as a mouse cursor.
+Since My Cursor is
-// tagged as "detached", it will be rendered in
+// tagged "detached", it will be rendered
-// screen space (not world space).
+// in screen space, not in world space.

 using SurgeEngine.Actor;
 using SurgeEngine.Transform;
 using SurgeEngine.Input.Mouse;

-object "MyCursor" is "entity", "detached"
+object "My Cursor" is "entity", "detached"
 {
-    actor = Actor("MyCursor");
+    actor = Actor("My Cursor");
     transform = Transform();

     state "main"